1.1 Presentation and definition of the market

-- At product level: we are observing a decrease in the quantity of sugar and the emergence of organic products.
+- At the product level we observe the decrease in the amount of sugar and the emergence of organic products.

-- In terms of packaging: players are committed to seducing consumers with consistent quality and innovative packaging.
+- In terms of packaging, the actors are committed to seducing consumers through consistent quality and innovative packaging (smaller jars to test several flavors, etc.).

 1.2 Key figures of the world market